A Learning-Augmented Overlay Network: Introduction

 \subsection{Our Setup}

+\paragraph*{Network and Demand.} We model an overlay network by an undirected graph with $n$ nodes.
+An edge of the graph means that the two end-nodes can communicate directly without the help of other nodes, ie, they hold each other's ids.
+This graph is an abstract representation of the routing possibilities between the nodes and may be different from the underlying, physical network that carries the communications.\\ At the considered time, we model a \emph{demand} between the nodes with a \emph{demand matrix} $W \in M_{n \times n}(\mathbb{R})$, where $W(u, v)$ is the amount of communications from $u$ to $v$.

-\paragraph*{P2P Networks} A P2P protocol is an algorithm distributed over multiple nodes that provides routing facilities between its member nodes.
-On top of a physical, static network, the P2P protocol keeps track of local routing information stored inside each node.
+\paragraph*{Overlay Network Algorithms.} An overlay network algorithm is an algorithm distributed over the nodes of the network that defines the connectivity between overlay nodes and how routing can be performed.
+On top of the physical, static network, the overlay algorithm keeps track of local routing information stored inside each node.

-This paper studies P2P network protocols in which each node $u$ holds a \emph{height} variable $h_u$.
-In addition, we assume that each node holds a unique identifier (id) which defines a total order at any time: for any two different nodes $u$ and $v$, either $u < v$ or $v < u$.
-A Skip List Network (\sln)~\cite{MandalCK15} is a P2P design based on the well-known \emph{skip list} data structure~\cite{skiplists} which establishes the routing informations solely based on the heights and ids of the nodes.
-In a \sln, two nodes $u$ and $v$ form an edge, i.e., store each other's id, if and only if there is no node $x$ such that $u < x < v$ and $h_x \geq \min(h_u, h_v)$ --- see Figure~\ref{fig:skip-list-network}.

-\paragraph*{P2P Networks Constraints} Following the overall consensus~\cite{FraigniaudG06, continuous-discrete03} on P2P networks, we restrict our focus to P2P protocols with the following properties: (1) any node should be able to join or leave the network at any time, (2) the routing should be \emph{local}, i.e., each new hop through the network is decided solely by one node, and (3) the routing should be \emph{oblivious}, i.e., the id of the destination node is sufficient to route the message.

-Stated the above requirements, we want the network to still work at scale when the number of nodes in the network becomes large.
-Noting $n$ the number of nodes at the considered time, we aim at networks with: \begin{itemize} \item small routing path lengths.
-Given any two nodes $u$ and $v$, at all time, the routing path length between $u$ and $v$ is ideally logarithmic in $n$ with high probability. \item small degrees.
-At all time, the number of known nodes for any node, i.e., the maximum degree, is ideally logarithmic in $n$ with high probability. \end{itemize}

-All the P2P protocols described of this paper respect those two criteria.
-To evaluate the performances of our P2P protocols, we compare them to idealized P2P protocols with the restriction that they need to have \emph{polylogarithmic} path length and maximum degree (see Definition~\ref{def:ideal_p2p_protocol}).

-\paragraph*{Traffic Demand } At a given time, we assume that the traffic demand between the nodes is modelled with a \emph{demand matrix} $W \in M_n(\mathbb{R})$, where $W(u, v)$ is the frequency of communications from $u$ to $v$~\cite{SplayNet16}.

-\paragraph*{Learning-Augmented Protocols } This paper introduces and studies \emph{learning-augmented} P2P protocols.
-In the general case, a learning-augmented algorithm is an algorithm that takes an additional input, the \emph{prediction}, to improve its performances.
-Crucially, the prediction is untrusted.
-This means that, with regard to the other inputs of the algorithm, the prediction may be perfect (all things being equal, no other prediction results in a better performance), adversarial, or anything in between.

-In our design of learning-augmented P2P protocols, we assume that each node can obtain a prediction at any time, independently from one another.
-The origin of the prediction is not the focus of this paper; it may come from a centralized server handing out traffic predictions to the nodes, or it may be locally computed by each node based on its own traffic history.
-In this work, the input prediction is an integer interpreted as the height of the node in the \sln.